-TradeLab is an independent, Geneva-based NGO bringing together students, academics and legal practitioners.
-It aims to empower countries and smaller stakeholders to reap the full development benefits of global trade and investment rules.
-Through pro bono legal clinics and practica, TradeLab connects students and experienced legal professionals to public officials especially in developing countries, small and medium-sized enterprises and civil society to build lasting legal capacity.
-Through ‘learning by doing’ we want to train and promote the next generation of trade and investment lawyers.
-By providing information and support on negotiations, compliance and litigation, we strive to make WTO, preferential trade and bilateral investment treaties work for everyone.
+TradeLab is an independent, Geneva-based NGO bringing together students, academics, and legal practitioners with the aim of empowering countries and smaller stakeholders to reap the full development benefits of global trade and investment rules.
+Through pro bono legal clinics and practica, TradeLab connects students and experienced legal professionals to public officials, especially in developing countries, small and medium-sized enterprises and civil society to build lasting legal capacity.
+Through ‘learning by doing’, we want to train and promote the next generation of trade and investment lawyers.
+By providing information and support on negotiations, compliance, and litigation, TradeLab strives to make WTO, preferential trade and bilateral investment treaties work for everyone.

-TradeLab has received support under the “International Law for a Global Economy” project, funded by the Swiss National Research Foundation (SNF) as well as the “Legal Innovation to Empower Development” project, funded by the Qatar National Research Fund (QNRF).
-Core participants in the QNRF project are: Joost Pauwelyn, Fadi Makki, Marc Busch, Jon Truby, Talal Al-Emadi and Sergio Puig.
+TradeLab has received support under the “International Law for a Global Economy” project funded by the Swiss National Research Foundation, as well as the “Legal Innovation to Empower Development” project funded by the Qatar National Research Fund (QNRF).
+The core participants in the QNRF project are Joost Pauwelyn, Fadi Makki, Marc Busch, Jon Truby, Talal Al-Emadi, Francis Botchway and Sergio Puig.
 Theresa Carpenter and Valbona Zenku provide project management and administrative support.

 - Research and analysis for treaty negotiations